Spiek/telegrambotlib-qt/README.md

 <details><summary>Message Polling (Webhook)</summary>

-The Webhook system tells the Telegram Server to call a secure public Web Url to deliver the user message
+The Webhook system tells the Telegram Server to call a secure public Web Url to deliver the user message.
 To make this possible the public url needs a valid certificate, either a valid public accpeted one or a self signed one.

 Here an easy example installation instruction which should work nearly for all kinds of setups (including NAT):